David Wright Will Return After Two-Year Absence, Play Final MLB Game On September 29

 Wright’s forced exit from the sport does not erase his athletic legacy, which is both long and storied.
 The Mets legend has never played for another team during his 13 seasons in Major League Baseball, a loyalist through and through to his dugout and the men who work within it.
 A two-time Golden Glove Award winner, two-time Silver Slugger Award winner, and seven-time All-Star, the accomplished third baseman is one of the most recognizable faces of his club — past, present, and likely future.
 Wright is the Mets all-time leader in hits, doubles, walks, RBIs, and runs scored.

-During the press conference a visibly emotional Wright mentioned his two young daughters multiple times, 2-year-old Olivia Shea and 4-month-old Madison.
-Anthony DiComo of MLB.com suggests that it’s also quite likely that one of Wright’s many motivations to take to the field at least one last time is to perform in front of his young daughters.
+During the press conference, a visibly emotional Wright mentioned his two young daughters multiple times, 2-year-old Olivia Shea and 4-month-old Madison.
+Anthony DiComo of the MLB website suggests that it’s also quite likely that one of Wright’s many motivations to take to the field at least one last time is to perform in front of his young daughters.

 Though David Wright and Mets COO Jeff Wilpon — joining Wright at his table — conspicuously avoided using the word retirement to describe Wright’s predicted absence from the roster in the future, the latter did assure fans and colleagues that Wright would be inducted into the team Hall of Fame.
 His number, No. 5, will also be retired at some point in the future.